 Sand dunes and electronic music meant to sound like woodwinds.
 Nimoy says that ‘it seems impossible that an empty desert could hide one of the world’s greatest secrets.’

 Does it?
-Honestly, ‘an empty desert’ sounds like a great place to hide something.
+Honestly, ‘an empty desert’ sounds like a great place to hide literally anything.

 So… not going for the ‘tombs’ theory, Leonard?